 Traveling the whole world - I get to travel a lot with my jewelry, but there are so many places I still haven't visited

 - Do you have something you can’t live without?

 My bike – it provides freedom and mobility in the city.

-It was actually kind of random that I ended up doing jewellery.
+It was actually kind of random that I ended up doing jewelry.
 I knew I wanted to do something creative, but I wasn’t really sure in what field it should be.
-Originally I wanted to do interior design or graphic design, but after seeing a jewellery degree show at a design school in Germany, I decided to give it a try and got an internship, after just one day in the workshop at my (then) internship, I totally fell in love with the craft.
+Originally I wanted to do interior design or graphic design, but after seeing a jewelry degree show at a design school in Germany, I decided to give it a try and got an internship, after just one day in the workshop at my (then) internship, I totally fell in love with the craft.
 And that was it!

 - Do you have a crazy habit?

 Too many to mention – one significant is being extremely messy when I work.

 - Describe the design DNA of Vibe Harsløf?

 My intent is to create contemporary jewelry of lasting quality.
 I aim to challenge the preconceived idea of how and where a pieces of jewelry should be worn, but without compromising the wearability.
 I find it very interesting to see how minimal I can go and tend to remove all excess parts during the design process, leaving pieces that rather accentuate the body than embellish.

 - What is your guilty pleasure?